Bullseye Art

-Bullseye Art was a New York City based art collective that pioneered art and animation on the web.
-Founded in 1995 by Josh Kimberg, Nick Cogan and Ryan Edwards, the company gained fame for its creation of unique and offbeat interactive cartoons made using Macromedia Flash.
+Bullseye Art was a New York City-based art collective that pioneered art and animation on the web.
+Founded in 1995 by Josh Kimberg, Nick Cogan and Ryan Edwards, the company gained fame for creating unique and offbeat interactive cartoons made using Macromedia Flash.

 Bullseye Art became well known for its humour with such cartoons as Porkchops, which portrayed a talking donkey in surrealistic situations, and Miss Muffy and the Muff Mob, about a band of rapping muffin-headed girls.
 A dragon named Hooptie-Goo often appeared as a mascot during the opening or closing credits.
 Other multi-episode cartoons included Internet – The Animated Series, Rat Chicken, Space Dog, Makin' Moves and The Rhino and Nutmeg Show.

 The company was commissioned to do several high-profile cartoon segments, the most notable of which was the opening titles for The Rosie O'Donnell Show, for which they were nominated for two Emmy Awards.
 The animated opening was the first work of Flash Animation to appear on television.
 They also created the music videos First Tube and You Enjoy Myself for the rock band Phish.